Noema-Research/Arbor/README.md

 ---

-**Arbor** is a revolutionary transformer architecture featuring **adaptive context windows** and **dynamic neural growth**.
-Built by [**Noema Research**](https://github.com/Noema-Research), it represents the next evolution in large language models - one that thinks about its own capacity and adapts intelligently to each task.
+**Arbor** is a revolutionary transformer architecture featuring **adaptive context windows**, **dynamic neural growth**, and **comprehensive AI safety**.
+Built by [**Noema Research**](https://github.com/Noema-Research), it represents the next evolution in large language models - one that thinks about its own capacity, adapts intelligently to each task, and operates within strict safety boundaries.

 **🏢 Enterprise Ready**: Current implementation features 799M parameters with full adaptive capabilities.
-The architecture is now **production-ready for 200B-400B parameters** with complete distributed training and enterprise deployment capabilities.
+The architecture is now **production-ready for 200B-400B parameters** with complete distributed training, enterprise deployment, and comprehensive safety monitoring.

 </div>